Ugandans vote in contested presidential election | DW | 14.01.2021

 Bobi Wine, a 38-year-old musician, is the frontrunner among the 10 opposition candidates looking to replace Yoweri Museveni, who is seeking a sixth term.
 The 76-year-old clams Wine is backed by foreign interests.

-A 38-year-old musician-turned-politician is looking to unseat Uganda's long-president Yoweri Museveni as the country headed to the polls on Thursday.
+A 38-year-old musician-turned-politician is looking to unseat Uganda's longtime-president Yoweri Museveni as the country headed to the polls on Thursday.

 There had been no signs of any violence in the capital, Kampala, during voting Thursday morning.